PowerShell/PowerShell/docs/community/working-group.md

 1. A Draft PR, denoting that the RFC is still in the review period, openly soliciting comments, and that it may continue to be significantly iterated upon with revisions, edits, and responses to community feedback or concerns.
-1. After two months of discussion, the RFC/PR author marks the PR as [ready for review](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request), upon which the Committee will review the entirety of the RFC and RFC PR comments, discuss the contents, and make a decision on whether it is reasonable to pursue.
+1. After a minimum of two months of discussion, the RFC/PR author marks the PR as [ready for review](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request), upon which the RFC will enter the Committee's review queue to discuss the RFC contents and comments, and make a decision on whether it is reasonable to pursue.
-   If after this review, the Committee determines that the intent of the RFC is not reasonable (e.g. there may be unreconcilable issues with the design, or the intent may not fit with the principles of PowerShell), they will reject the PR and the process terminates. should be merged as an accepted RFC.
+   If after this review, the Committee determines that the intent of the RFC is not reasonable (e.g. there may be irreconcilable issues with the design, or the intent may not fit with the principles of PowerShell), they will reject the PR and the process terminates.
 1. In most cases, the Committee will choose to wait for the code PR to be merged as experimental, and leverage user feedback or telemetry to determine if the RFC PR should be merged.
 1. Finally, the Committee will choose to either merge or close the RFC PR, marking the RFC as either accepted or rejected, respectively.

-#### Prototypes
+#### Experiments

 Often times, implementing an idea can demonstrate opportunities or challenges that were not well understood when the idea was formulated.